Sic4rio/OzPhoneGen/README.md

 # OzPhoneGen
-A python phone number generator that can do Australian and American phone numbers.
-# OzPhoneGen

 OzPhoneGen is a phone number generator script that allows you to generate Australian and American phone numbers.
 It provides a simple command-line interface to select the country and generate random phone numbers.